 A couple of common double-wide tell-tale signs are the paneled walls with strips or battens that cover the seams, and its narrow trim throughout -- the baseboards, window and door moldings and ceiling trim.

 - Remove the trim

 - Hang drywall over the paneling

 - Finish with wide or ornate trim and crown molding

-As an alternative to hanging drywall, lightly a pale neutral shade, working the strips into the design as contrasting-colored stripes, if desired; or, remove the battens and with drywall mud before painting the walls.
+As an alternative to hanging drywall, lightly sand, prime and paint the paneling a pale neutral shade, working the strips into the design as contrasting-colored stripes, if desired; or, remove the battens and finish the seams with drywall mud before painting the walls.

 Give Ceilings Some Substance